 When driving through the Sine Saloum region of Senegal I met these lads above and a little later, the ones below.
 It made me quite nervous when I spotted one of the boys climbing up into this giant baobab tree, throwing down fresh leaves for the cattle below, cattle that looked in need of nourishment with their ribs cages clearly visible.

 Life in Dakar

 Following the drought, the resulting poor harvests and land degradation, coupled with the pull of jobs in the city, a massive rural exodus to Dakar created overcrowded slums.
-The land is suitable for farming but it has been overpopulated and the homes have been built without any planning, sometimes in very narrow spaces creating insanitary environments.
-Many of the homes have been built in low lying areas and often flood during the rainy season which lasts from June to October each year.
+The land is suitable for farming but it has been overpopulated and the homes have been built without any planning, sometimes in very narrow spaces creating unsanitary environments.
+Many of the homes are in low lying areas and often flood during the rainy season which lasts from June to October each year.

 Mareme was born in 2007 and lives with her sister, father and mother, together with other family members in Dakar.
 They live in a concrete house, with a concrete roof and a wooden floor, so quite different from other homes I have seen in Senegal.
 Another difference is that they have piped water to their home rather than having to collect it from a communal well.
 Just like rural homes they use a pit latrine.

 I’m looking forward to following Mareme story, through occasional letters and photographs and who knows, why day I may get the chance to visit her in Senegal.

 Plan has been operating in Senegal since 1982, running education, health and child protection programmes that have benefited over 35,000 children in some 600 communities across the country.